nuez/nuez.github.io/content/posts/saving-configuration-to-a-content-entity.md

 In one of my projects I found myself needing to save configuration (coming from a plugin) to **content entities**.
 In Drupal however, configuration is saved to **configuration entities** (or **configuration objects**).

-If Drupal provides solid solutions for configuration, maybe **the problem I was trying to solve was an ***[http://xyproblem.info/](XY problem)***?
+If Drupal provides solid solutions for configuration, maybe the problem I was trying to solve was an ***[XY problem](http://xyproblem.info/)***?
 (Was I trying to find the answer to the wrong question?)
 Even the [documentation on configuration management](https://www.drupal.org/docs/8/configuration-management) suggested content had nothing to do with configuration:

 > Configuration is the collection of admin settings that determine how the site functions, **as opposed to the content of the site.**

 However, I discovered that several contrib modules have come across the same need to **save configuration to** ***content entities*** and have solved this problem in different ways.

-Many modules have custom field types saving some sort of configuration, like the [Views Reference](https://www.drupal.org/project/viewsreference) module that saves configuration linked to a specific View to a ```string``` property belonging to field type made for the purpose.
-Some modules actually have generic solutions that one could easily integrate in their own module: the [Plugin](https://www.drupal.org/project/plugin) module and [Commerce](https://www.drupal.org/project/commerce) come up with an agnostic field type for saving plugin configuration of any type.
+Like the [Views Reference](https://www.drupal.org/project/viewsreference) module that saves configuration linked to a specific View to a ```string``` property belonging to field type made for the purpose.
+Other modules actually provide generic solutions that you could easily integrate in their own module: the [Plugin](https://www.drupal.org/project/plugin) module and [Commerce](https://www.drupal.org/project/commerce) come up with an agnostic field type for saving plugin configuration of any type.

-In this post I will try to explain the use case with an example module.
+In this post I will try to explain the way this works with an example module.

 <!--more-->